-LEGAL RIGHTS GROUP PRESENTATIONS: Government-sponsored Legal Orientation Programs (LOPs), carried out by the Department of Justice Executive Office for Immigration Review (EOIR) and authorized by congressional appropriations, currently operate at a limited Memorandum on Coronavirus Disease 2019 (COVID-19) Action Plan, Revision 1 Page 3 number of detention sites, and may continue to conduct detainee presentations.
+LEGAL RIGHTS GROUP PRESENTATIONS: Government-sponsored Legal Orientation Programs (LOPs), carried out by the Department of Justice Executive Office for Immigration Review (EOIR) and authorized by congressional appropriations, currently operate at a limited number of detention sites, and may continue to conduct detainee presentations.
 No more than four LOP presenters may be allowed in the facility at any time and must undergo the same screening required for staff entry into the facility.
 Non-LOP legal rights group presentations offered by volunteers are suspended until further notice.